Learn Key Principles of the GDPR

 Organizations must always process personal data lawfully, fairly, and in a transparent manner.

-When Grande Banque du Nord asks Marie Dubois to register as a client on their website, Grande Banque must clearly notify Marie about what specific information the bank and its website collects from her, and how the bank plans to use that information.
+When Grande Banque du Nord asks Marie Dubois to register as a client on its website, Grande Banque must clearly notify Marie about what specific information the bank and its website collects from her, and how the bank plans to use that information.
 For instance, if Grande Banque tracks Marie’s use of its website, Grande Banque must describe such tracking in a privacy notice.

 Organizations can collect personal data only for specified, explicit, and legitimate purposes.
 They cannot further process personal data in a manner that’s incompatible with those purposes.